Elizabeth Joyce Smith

 Elizabeth Joyce Smith (born 1956) is an Australian Anglican priest and hymnist.
-She has published three collections of hymns, and several of her hymns have been included in the ecumenical hymnal Together in Song.
-Ordained a deacon in the Anglican Church in Australia in 1987, Smith became a priest in 1993.
-She earned a PhD from the Pacific School of Religion, where she focused on feminist hermeneutics and liturgical studies.
-Her doctoral thesis was published in 1999, with the title Bearing Fruit in Due Season: Feminist Hermeneutics and the Bible in Worship.
-She has served on the Liturgy Commission for the Anglican Church of Australia since 1997.
-In 2018, she was commissioned to write a hymn for the installation of Archbishop Kay Goldsworthy.
-In 2020, she was appointed a Member of the Order of Australia for her contributions to liturgical scholarship and to the Anglican Church of Australia.

 Biography

 Elizabeth Joyce Smith was born in Stawell, Victoria, Australia in 1956.
-She attended secondary school in Euroa, Victoria.
+She attended secondary school in Euroa.
 From 1974 to 1978, she studied at Monash University in Melbourne, and at the University of Melbourne.

-Smith earned a Bachelor of Divinity at the Trinity College Theological School in 1986, and was ordained as a deacon in the Anglican Church in Australia the following year.
-At the time, women were not allowed to be ordained to the priesthood.
-From 1987 to 1989, she served as an assistant curate in St. Eanswythe Church in Altona, Victoria, in the Anglican Diocese of Melbourne.
-She then served another two years as an assistant curate at St Stephen's Church in Mount Waverley, Victoria, from 1990 to 1991.
+Smith earned a Bachelor of Divinity at the Trinity College Theological School in 1986, and was ordained a deacon the following year.
+From 1987 to 1989, she served as an assistant curate in St Eanswythe's, Altona, followed by two years as assistant curate at St Stephen's, Mount Waverley (1990-1991).

-In 1992, after many years of debate, women's ordination was approved within the Anglican Church of Australia.
-Smith was ordained as a priest in June 1993.
+In 1992 women's ordination was approved within the Anglican Church of Australia.
+Smith was ordained a priest in June 1993.

-Smith pursued liturgical studies at the Pacific School of Religion, in California, where she obtained her PhD in 1995.
-Her thesis was published in 1999, as Bearing Fruit in Due Season: Feminist Hermeneutics and the Bible in Worship.
+Smith pursued liturgical studies at the Pacific School of Religion, California, where she obtained her PhD in 1995.
+Her thesis was published in 1999 as Bearing Fruit in Due Season: Feminist Hermeneutics and the Bible in Worship.
 She has been a member of the Societas Liturgica since 1995.
 Smith was appointed to the Liturgy Commission for the Anglican Church in Australia in 1997, becoming the Executive Secretary in 2011.

-From 1995 to 2008, Smith served as the priest at St John's Church in Bentleigh, Victoria.
-She became dean of the Glen Eira area in 1997, serving in this role for three years.
-In 2008, she moved to the Diocese of Perth, where she served as the Mission Plan Coordinator and Mission Development Coordinator from 2008 to 2015.
+From 1995 to 2008, Smith served as the priest at St John's Church in Bentleigh, Victoria, and was area dean of Glen Eira from 1997 to 2000.
+In 2008, she moved to the Diocese of Perth to become Mission Plan Coordinator and Mission Development Coordinator (2008-2015).

-Since 2015, Smith has served as a mission priest (Anglican) in the Parish of the Goldfields in Western Australia.
-She also serves as the area dean.
-She works part-time as a chaplain for the Amana Living Aged Care and School of Mines.
+Since 2015, Smith has been a mission priest in the Parish of the Goldfields.
+She also serves as the area dean and works part-time as a chaplain for the Amana Living Aged Care and School of Mines.